 To maintain efficiencies and increase the speed with which law firms can draft and provide legal documents to their clients, they are using AI-driven software applications to create complete documents based on client-provided data.
-Document automation tools take information provided directly by clients and insert it in the appropriate sections of legal documents, contracts, Non-Disclosure Agreements, M&A reports, employee handbooks and more.
-What could have taken days for an attorney or clerk to complete in the past, can now be produced in a few minutes.
+Document automation tools take the information provided directly by clients and insert it in the appropriate sections of legal documents, contracts, Non-Disclosure Agreements, M&A reports, employee handbooks and more.
+What could have taken days for an attorney or clerk to complete in the past, can now be produced in a few minutes?

 2. Legal Analytics

 Mining legal records with the use of AI provides the modern law firm with quick access to key insights and data that gives them a competitive edge.
 Legal arguments from previous cases, a judge’s history and insights on their rulings, as well as legal expertise and cases from other attorneys and litigants, can be analyzed to uncover patterns and determine trends in potential outcomes.

 Law firms conduct days, weeks and even months’ worth of research for every individual case.
 Rather than doing tedious Google keyword searches, AI tools enable firms to enhance their keyword searches with cognitive computing to shorten the research period and increase the relevance of the information found.
 Cognitive computing includes machine learning, reasoning, natural language processing, speech recognition, object recognition, and other technologies.
 These AI-based applications can quickly, efficiently, and effectively sort through mountains of electronic records and extensive databases to answer specific legal questions, conduct research, investigate issues and uncover links that might have gone undiscovered with simple keyword searches.
 This sophisticated legal research can save both the law firm and client a great deal of time and money on their specific case.